v0dro/rcsv/README.md

 ## To do

+* Fix those tiny memory leaks that may happen when parse-time exceptions are raised
-* More specs for boolean values
+* More tests for boolean values
-* Specs for Ruby parse
+* More tests for Ruby parse
-* Add CSV write support
+* Finish CSV write support

 ## Contributing